LinguaPhylo/linguaPhylo.github.io/setup.md

 ```

 The `lphybeast` script will generate the "RSV2.xml" file based on the model and parameters
 specified in the "RSV2.lphy" script.
+Additionally, the alignment is imported from a Nexus file "RSV2.nex"
+located in the "data" subfolder.

 LPhyBEAST can be used to simulate alignments from the given model.
 The following command will create 5 XMLs,